amazon-science/chronos-forecasting/README.md

 ### Zero-Shot Results

-The following figure showcases the remarkable **zero-shot** performance of Chronos models on 27 datasets against local models, task-specific models and other pretrained models.
+The following figure showcases the remarkable **zero-shot** performance of Chronos and Chronos⚡️ models on 27 datasets against local models, task-specific models and other pretrained models.
 For details on the evaluation setup and other results, please refer to [the paper](https://arxiv.org/abs/2403.07815).

 <p align="center">
   <img src="figures/zero_shot-agg_scaled_score.png" width="80%">
   <br />
   <span>
-    Fig. 2: Performance of different models on Benchmark II, comprising 27 datasets <b>not seen</b> by Chronos models during training.
-This benchmark provides insights into the zero-shot performance of Chronos models against local statistical models, which fit parameters individually for each time series, task-specific models <i>trained on each task</i>, and pretrained models trained on a large corpus of time series.
+    Fig. 2: Performance of different models on Benchmark II, comprising 27 datasets <b>not seen</b> by Chronos and Chronos⚡️ models during training.
+This benchmark provides insights into the zero-shot performance of Chronos and Chronos⚡️ models against local statistical models, which fit parameters individually for each time series, task-specific models <i>trained on each task</i>, and pretrained models trained on a large corpus of time series.
 Pretrained Models (Other) indicates that some (or all) of the datasets in Benchmark II may have been in the training corpus of these models.
 The probabilistic (WQL) and point (MASE) forecasting metrics were normalized using the scores of the Seasonal Naive baseline and aggregated through a geometric mean to obtain the Agg.
 Relative WQL and MASE, respectively.
   </span>
 </p>

 ## 📈 Usage

-To perform inference with Chronos models, install this package by running:
+To perform inference with Chronos or Chronos⚡️ models, install this package by running:

 ```
 pip install git+https://github.com/amazon-science/chronos-forecasting.git